gabrielbahniuk/web-college/README.md

 # web-college

-A really simple college portal using JSP, where the teachers can set students scores, frequency  and so on.
+A really simple college portal using JSP.

+#### What teachers can do

+- Set scores and frequency for their students.
+- Get the classes and subjects they teach for.

+#### What students can do

+- See if they're approved or reproved based on their frequency + scores set by the teachers.
+- List all subjects they're part of.

 ### How to run